 JMU Major: Psychology

 Students choose to major in psychology for many reasons.
 Psychology can be students' primary area of interest within a liberal arts education that will lead to many professional opportunities that require a bachelor's degree, or it can be a pre-professional program leading to advanced study in graduate school.
-The most popular types of graduate programs pursued by graduates of our program during the past three years have been counseling, school psychology, education, psychological science, social work, forensic psychology or criminal justice, behavior analysis, school counseling, law school, and clinical psychology.
+The most popular types of graduate programs pursued by graduates of our program since 2006 have been counseling, school psychology, education, clinical psychology, psychological science, social work, forensic psychology/criminal justice, industrial/organizational psychology, behavior analysis, law school and college administration.

 Each year hundreds of Psychology students participate in research and service learning projects.
 Each year approximately 50 complete field placements and 16 complete honors thesis projects.
 Many of our students take their scholarship to a high level, participating as co-authors with faculty on professional conference presentations.
 See http://psyc.jmu.edu/ug/videos.html for examples of the accomplishments of Psychology students and faculty.

 The Department of Psychology moved to newly renovated and well-equipped facilities in January 2008.
 See http://psyc.jmu.edu/ug for additional information about the JMU psychology major.